 Shot with Sony Alpha Mirrorless cameras

 Now, the Ninja H2 SX SE makes for a curious case.
 If one has already ridden an H2 (an H2 re-flashed to produce 280 bhp), and then takes an H2 SX SE out for a spin, they’ll find a world of difference between the two.
 The H2 SX SE seems so much more sedate and controlled.
 Not boring, because a supercharged motorcycle cannot simply be boring, but more Bruce Banner than The Hulk (GREEEN!).
-On the engine front, the motorcycle features the same one as the H2—998cc, inline four and of course, supercharged.
+On the engine front, the motorcycle features the same one as the H2—998cc, inline-four and of course, supercharged.
 It makes the same amount of power, 197.4 bhp and just a tad bit more torque (137.3 Nm) as compared to the H2’s 133.5 Nm.
-Both these bike achieve both these numbers (peak power and peak torque) at the same 11,000 RPM.
+Both these bikes achieve both these numbers (peak power and peak torque) at the same 11,000 RPM.
 But this is something on the paper, we need something that is on the road.
 On the road, the H2 SX SE is just amazing.
 Seldom one sees this kind of power being delivered in such a manner.
 The deliverance of that much power in such a controlled manner MUST surprise one.
 It is that smooth and linear.
-One might not even notice that this is a supercharged motorcycle if it wasn’t for the attention seeking ‘Supercharged’ badging on the engine casing.
+One might not even notice that this is a supercharged motorcycle if it wasn’t for the attention-seeking ‘Supercharged’ badging on the engine casing.
 The only other give away is the flutter, the famous ‘chirp’ of the supercharger that comes way down the rev range compared to the H2.
 There are 3 riding modes here—Low, Medium and Full i.e. 50%, 75% and 100% of the power.
 All the modes are very manageable and the H2 SX SE makes for a phenomenally strong case at being a sports-tourer.
 Our only gripe in this department was the dwindling front end during the on-off throttle transitions.
 Improvements in this department would have been much appreciated.

 Apart from that, the gearbox was ultra-smooth because of the up-down quick-shifter.
-The handling front is where the focus should be because turning an all-out sport bike into a tourer comes with its own set of challenges.
-The suspension on the H2 SX SE are fully-adjustable and they try to strike the perfect balance between a sportsbike’s hard setup and a tourer’s soft setup.
+The handling front is where the focus should be because turning an all-out sportbike into a tourer comes with its own set of challenges.
+The suspension on the H2 SX SE is fully-adjustable and they try to strike the perfect balance between a sportsbike’s hard setup and a tourer’s soft setup.
 We say ‘try’ because the suspension seemed soft enough to insulate the rider from the undulations on the road, but they seemed a bit unsettled during side-to-side transitions and sometimes under hard braking as well.

 The relaxed geometry did pave way for comfort but gave away a little bit of nimbleness in return.
-The brakes are one of the best in the business and they are expected to be like that because after-all they have to put a stop to a 200 kg, 197 bhp monster.
+The brakes are one of the best in the business and they are expected to be like that because after all they have to put a stop to a 200 kg, 197 bhp monster.
 The ABS seemed to work well in all the scenarios and inspires a lot of confidence in the rider.
 The ergonomics create a very mild rider’s triangle.
 The stance is still sporty but just a little bit, it is quite relaxed when compared to the H2 and long hours on the saddle make for a time well spent.
-The seat though well padded, does tend to mistreat the derriere of the rider after some time.
+The seat, though well-padded, does tend to mistreat the derriere of the rider after some time.
 The taller windscreen, heated grips and a 12v power socket are the added amenities that the H2 SX SE gets over the H2 SX.

-One of the best features though is the cornering headlight which sees the addition of a set of 3 LEDs on either side of the headlight that illuminate the periphery according to the lean angle.
+One of the best features though is the cornering headlight which sees the addition of a set of 3 LEDs on either side of the headlight that illuminates the periphery according to the lean angle.
 Coming to the electronics, in addition to the riding modes, it features cornering ABS, multi-level traction control and engine braking control.
 Cruise control and an assist and slipper clutch are also standard.
 The SE addition gets a TFT dash, quick-shifter, launch control and cornering headlight.

 We would like to conclude this review by saying that the H2 SX SE is an amazing motorcycle and should appeal to a wider audience because of its sedate nature and the electronics package on offer makes it an even more manageable motorcycle.
 If one wants to prove to someone that supercharger does not always point to the extreme end of the spectrum, they can only quote the H2 SX as an example.
 The only thing needed from Kawasaki now is a supercharged street-fighter.
 And a supercharged ADV.
 And a supercharged cruiser.
 No, maybe not.
 And in the end, we’d like to say a big thanks to BikeBiz Kawasaki in Sydney for trusting us with this beautiful beast from their stable.

-Riding Gear Courtesy Rynox Gears
+Riding Gear: Rynox Gears

-Helmet Courtesy: SMK Helmets
+Helmet: SMK Helmets